metis-data/metis-book/docs/SetupMetis/Add Metis SDK to your code/GO Metis SDK.md

 Metis GO SDK uses OTEL to sends your code REST commands to Metis.

-Metis Agent find (using slow query log) SQL commands originating from those REST commands analyze them and combine all this information to create an E2E view of those traces and their analysis.
+Metis Agent find SQL commands originating from those REST commands analyze them and combine all this information to create an E2E view of those traces and their analysis.

 **Prerequisite:**

-- A Metis account with a valid API key.
-[Create a project & generate API key](../Create%20a%20project%20&%20generate%20API%20key.md)
+- A Metis account with a valid API key. [🥽 Create a project & generate API key](../Create%20a%20project%20&%20generate%20API%20key.md)
-- OTEL - how to configure
+- OTEL
-- Metis agent (for now)
+- Metis agent

 **Installation:**

 Clone the [Metis GO SDK](https://github.com/metis-data/go-interceptor) for Github

-Run (more details here)
+Run

 ```bash
 go get github.com/metis-data/go-interceptor \